 “Crochet,—a species of knitting originally practised by the peasants in Scotland, with a small hooked needle called a shepherd’s hook…”

 That snippet was discussed in greater detail in an earlier post, leading to yet another form of knitting with a hook-tipped needle associated with Scotland, termed Scottish knitting or Tricot éccosais.
-This has since become best known as Tunisian crochet, regarded as a form of that craft largely due to its being worked with what is conceptualized as a long crochet hook, rather than as a knitting needle with a hooked tip.
-Nonetheless, fabric produced in that manner is a structural hybrid of crochet and knitting, most commonly referred to in the Victorian literature as “tricot” and worked with a “tricot hook.”
+This was most commonly referred to in the Victorian literature as “tricot” (now generally termed Tunisian crochet) and worked with a “tricot hook.”
+This gainsays Mary Thomas’s concluding remark about the practice in Landes, that “There appears no trace of hooked needles in Britain…”